Brooke Lewis Bellas: Acting

-Lewis Bellas began her professional acting career in New York City and got her first break playing Donna Marsala in the Actors' Equity Off-Broadway comedy Tony n' Tina's Wedding.
-After a three-year contract, she moved into film.
-Her first major film came when she was cast as the character Ricko's girl in the Miramax film 54 opposite Mark Ruffalo and Ryan Phillippe.
-However, the film went over budget and her scenes were cut from the film.
-Lewis Bellas continued her career in New York with roles in the popular TV series One Life to Live and the film Pride and Loyalty.
-After moving to Hollywood, she starred in the short film that won third place in the original Project Greenlight (2001) on HBO, and landed notable TV roles in Quintuples on FOX and Mafiosa.
+Lewis Bellas began her professional acting career in New York City, debuting as Donna Marsala in the Actors' Equity Off-Broadway production Tony n' Tina's Wedding.
+After fulfilling a three-year contract in theatre, she transitioned to film and television.
+She was cast as Ricko's girl in the Miramax film 54, appearing alongside Mark Ruffalo and Ryan Phillippe, although her scenes were later removed due to budgetary issues.

+Lewis Bellas continued working in New York with roles on the television series One Life to Live and in the film Pride and Loyalty.
+After relocating to Hollywood, she appeared as the lead in the teaser film that placed third in the original Project Greenlight (2001) on HBO, and landed notable TV roles in Quintuples on FOX and Mafiosa.
+Lewis Bellas later co-starred in iMurders, Polycarp, Sinatra Club, Dahmer vs. Gacy and Starship: Rising.